Book of Numbers

 13But if a man is clean and not on a journey, he shall not hold back from the Passover feast.
 If he does, that man shall be cut off from his people and bear his own guilt, for he did not bring an offering to the LORD in his appointed time.
 14Also the stranger, (non-Israelite) who lives among you and chooses to prepare the LORD's Passover, he shall also do according to the ordinance of the Passover.
 For there shall be but one ordinance, for both the stranger and the native born.

 15Now the day when the Tabernacle was set up, the cloud covered the Tabernacle and stood over the Tent of the Testimony.
 And when evening came it appeared as a pillar of fire, until the morning.
 16So there was always a covering: A cloud by day and a fire by night.
 17When the cloud would move from the Tabernacle, the sons of Israel would also move and follow the cloud, making camp wherever it stopped.
 18For at the command of the LORD the sons of Israel broke camp and also by His command they made camp.
 19For as long as the cloud stayed over the Tabernacle, the sons of Israel kept the command of the LORD, they did not journey, but remained in camp.
 20Likewise, when the cloud stayed just a few days on the Tabernacle, according to the command of the LORD they remained and according to His command, they journeyed.
-21-23Whether the cloud stayed from evening to the following morning, a few days, a month or a year, the people only journeyed when the cloud was taken up and moved by the command of the LORD through the hand of Moses.
+21-23Whether the cloud stayed from evening to the following morning, a few days, a month or a year, the people only journeyed when the cloud was taken up and moved by the command of the LORD by the hand of Moses.

 1Now the LORD spoke to Moses, saying; 2Make two trumpets of silver for yourself, they shall be used to call the assembly together and for the breaking of camp.
 3When the trumpets sounds, all the assembly shall gather together before you at the door of the Tabernacle of the Meeting.